-How is the RideSafer safe and legal when these are not…
+How is RideSafer safe and legal when these are not?

-There have been illegal “car seats” for sale that you have to be watchful for but… the RideSafer is not one of them.
+There are illegal “car seats” for sale that you have to be watchful for but… the RideSafer is not one of them.

 The RideSafer is a safe and legal and certified to US federal standards (FMVSS 213).

 In recent years, car seat experts have made parents aware of the “child safety seat” or “booster seats” being sold on sites like Amazon or eBay and advertised on Facebook that are not safe to use or legal to use in the US as a child restraint.
 Often times these “car seats” are from unknown foreign manufacturers and don’t say anything about meeting federal motor vehicle standards (specifically FMVSS 213).

 Sign up our newsletter for car seat safety and law updates.

 We applaud this effort to inform parents of potentially dangerous products but we suspect it has created some confusion in the marketplace.
 We have had some well-intentioned people even make comments about the RideSafer on our social media platforms like: “It’s not safe” or “It’s not legal.”
 These comments are simply untrue.